 Now he was dead.
 We see images, newspaper headlines, Hart Crane’s face, serious; and sad: “Poet Lost At Sea; Disappeared en route from Vera Cruz to New York.”
 “At age 32, drowned.”
 “Son of Candy Store Founder Dies on Voyage from Mexico.”

 So.
 It wasn’t simply that Hart Crane was lost at sea.
 He was lost in a different sort of way – in a sea of troubles that began as a young child; troubles he never found a way out of, except for ending his own life.
 The fantasy of death wasn’t new.
 As a teenager, he’d once slashed his wrists and another time took eighteen of his mother’s sleeping powders.
-Suicide frequently involves the fantasy that death is the only way to stop the feelings that are too overwhelming to feel.
+Suicide involves the fantasy that death is the only way to stop feelings that are too overwhelming to feel.